willsp/z-app/README.md

 A simple webapp to make a list continuously scroll in either direction... no plugins or libraries allowed.

+To run this full width, up to 1200 pixels, switch to "var-width" branch.

 ## To Install

 Be sure to have [nodejs][1] and [grunt-cli][2] installed.